snljty/2d_Ising_Metropolis_Monte_Carlo_simulation/README.txt

 Before running, make sure the encoding of the console is set to UTF-8, which you can achieve by input "chcp 65001" and press <Enter> under Windows.

-Under Windows OS, do not run under a cmd or powershell environment, as it does not support the escape code by default.
+Under Windows OS, the previous version cannot be run on a cmd or powershell environment, as they do not support the escape code by default.
 A cygwin console, a cmder console, or a "Windows terminal" is recommended.
+In the current version, the Windows handle technics is used to print color, hence it should has a normal performance in all situations.

 Under Linux OS, compile with "-m" option while using gcc to link with functions in "math.h".